Engee documentation

 Connecting models

-In this example, learn how to model the connection of LTI systems in Engee.
-From simple serial and parallel connections to complex block diagrams.
+In this example, we will learn how to model the connection of LTI systems in Engee.
+From simple serial and parallel connections to complex flowcharts.

-Engee provides a number of functions to help you create LTI model associations.
-These functions include:
+Engee provides a number of functions to help you create LTI model unions.
+These include functions:

 • Serial and parallel connection (series, parallel)